Niger uranium forgeries: Wilson and Plame

 Retired ambassador Joseph C. Wilson wrote a critical op-ed in The New York Times in which he explained the nature of the documents and the government's prior knowledge of their unreliability for use in a case for war.
 Shortly after Wilson's op-ed, in a column by Robert Novak, in pondering why a State Department employee was dispatched rather than a trained CIA agent, the identity of Wilson's wife, CIA analyst Valerie Plame, was revealed.
 The Senate Intelligence Committee report and other sources confirm that Plame "offered his name up" to her superiors.

-The actual words President Bush spoke: "The British Government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa" suggests that his source was British intelligence and not the forged documents.

-However, George Tenet has admitted that making the claim was a mistake, stating, "The president had every reason to believe that the text presented to him was sound.
-These 16 words should never have been included in the text written for the president."

 IAEA analysis

 Further, in March 2003, the Director General of the International Atomic Energy Agency (IAEA) released results of his analysis of the documents.
 Reportedly, it took IAEA officials only a matter of hours to determine that these documents were fake.
 IAEA experts discovered indications of a crude forgery, such as the use of incorrect names of Nigerien officials.
 As a result, the IAEA reported to the U.N.
 Security Council that the documents were "in fact not authentic".
 The UN spokesman wrote: